-The click heatmap is the basis to build a conversion optimization strategy.
+The click heatmap is the basis for building a conversion optimization strategy.
 Without this foundation, we won’t know which design elements should be improved or eliminated.

 Who Should Conduct Conversion Rate Optimization

-Above, we have already clarified that to achieve maximum conversion rate, you need to improve usability and content quality.
-After that, your sales will also increase.
+Above, we have already clarified that to achieve a maximum conversion rate.
+You need to improve usability and content quality.

-Of course, you can complete these tasks on your own, but the best result is achieved in cooperation with CRO agencies.
-Their main advantage is a considerable experience.
-Trying to increase the conversion rate without professional help, you need more time and are likely to make mistakes.
+Of course, you can complete these tasks independently, but the best result is achieved in cooperation with CRO agencies.
+Their main advantage is considerable experience.
+On the other hand, increasing the conversion rate without professional help requires more time and is likely to make mistakes.
 As a result, you’ll spend the same amount of money without getting the desired result and decide to opt for a CRO agency anyway.

 Hiring a CRO agency, you will get:

-- Full usability audit with all website pros and cons and recommendations on how to improve the design.
+- Full usability audit with all website pros and cons and recommendations on improving the design.

 - Lower purchase abandonment.
-In particular, the number of users that added a product to the cart but changed their mind and left the page.
+In particular, the number of users that added a product to the cart changed their minds and left the page.
 Such visitors hesitate until the last moment.
 Improved usability helps to nudge them into placing an order.